CarlTS/grove-sensor-tutorial/groveSensors.md

 -------------------
 1. Plug the microbit into the Shield
 2. Plug the Ultrasonic Sensor into the P0 pin
+3. Plug the 4-digitDisplay into the P1 pin
 ![Connection Image](https://raw.githubusercontent.com/CarlTS/grove-sensor-tutorial/master/images/ultrasonicDisplay.jpg)

 ### Step 3 - Program